Plural of Mongoose

 - Mongooses live in southern Asia, Africa, and southern Europe.

 - Mongeese mostly feed on insects, crabs, earthworms, lizards, birds, and rodents.
+(Mongeese is not a common plural but is cited as an alternative plural in many leading dictionaries.)

 Are You Good at Plurals?Here's a quick test.